contributor-link/contributor-link.github.io/projects.md

 layout: projects
 ---

-The project within Contributor.Link all offer unique opportunities to make the world a better place!
+The projects within Contributor.Link all offer unique opportunities to make the world a better place!
 We are pleased to be working with these fantastic communities!

 ## Arbor Chat
 Arbor is a free and open chat system structured to provide clear, high-context communication in a user-respecting way.<br>